stanislaw/AFNetworkingMeter/README.md

 ## Credits

-* Stanislaw Pankevich
+AFNetworkingMeter was created by Stanislaw Pankevich.

-* Marina Balioura (@mettta) - assistance in working out the design of the formatted report AFNetworkingMeter produces.
+Thanks to Marina Balioura (@mettta) for her assistance in working out the design of the formatted report `AFNetworkingMeter` produces.
 Invaluable!

+`AFNetworkingMeter` is a plugin for [AFNetworking](https://github.com/AFNetworking/AFNetworking) library created by [Mattt Thompson](http://github.com/mattt).

+AFNetworkingMeter is inspired by the design of another `AFNetworking` plugin [AFHTTPRequestOperationLogger](https://github.com/AFNetworking/AFHTTPRequestOperationLogger), that was as well created by [Mattt Thompson](http://github.com/mattt).

 ## Copyright